dfinity/internet-identity/docs/ii-spec.md

             signature: Uint8Array;
           }];
           userPublicKey: Uint8Array;
+          authnMethod: "passkey";
         }

-    where the `userPublicKey` is the user's Identity on the given frontend and `delegations` corresponds to the CBOR-encoded delegation chain as used for [*authentication on the IC*](https://internetcomputer.org/docs/current/references/ic-interface-spec#authentication).
+    where the `userPublicKey` is the user's Identity on the given frontend and `delegations` corresponds to the CBOR-encoded delegation chain as used for [*authentication on the IC*](https://internetcomputer.org/docs/current/references/ic-interface-spec#authentication) and `authnMethod` is the method used by the user to authenticate (`passkey` for webauthn, `pin` for temporary key/PIN identity, and `recovery` for recovery phrase or recovery device).

 9. It could also receive a failure message of the following type